microsoft/Cognitive-SpeakerRecognition-Windows/README.md

 First, you must obtain a Speaker Recognition API subscription key by [following the instructions on our website](<https://www.microsoft.com/cognitive-services/en-us/sign-up>).

 Locate the text edit box saying "Paste your subscription key here to start".
 Paste your subscription key.
-You can choose to persist your subscription key in your machine by clicking "Save Key" button.
+You can choose to persist your subscription key in your machine by clicking the "Save Key" button.
 When you want to delete the subscription key from the machine, click "Delete Key" to remove it from your machine.

 Click on "Select Scenario" to use samples of different scenarios, and